Submissions

 Imagining SoTL: Guidelines for authors

-Thank you for considering Imagining SoTL: Selections from the Banff Symposium (IS).
+Thank you for considering Imagining SoTL (IS).
 We encourage presenters at the Banff Symposium to submit full papers (up to 6,000 words including references) based upon their presentations at the Symposium for peer review.
 We also invite participants to submit based on their experience at the Symposium in the other submission categories.

 Submissions may be articles (including empirical, scholarly, or theoretical pieces situated in relation to SoTL literature), reflective essays in response to a keynote presentation, or creative responses to Pop-Up Poetry.
 Articles (max 6000 words) and essays (max 4000 words) should explore an aspect of teaching and learning, be grounded in context and the literature, be methodologically and/or conceptually sound, and provide a new contribution to the SoTL conversation.
 Creative responses to Pop-Up will express the author’s unique voice, will be no more than 1500 words, and may include an image of the poem received.
 We are interested in receiving forms of alternative scholarship such as podcasts or arts-based research.